exact-payments/merchant-demo-exactjs-spring-boot/README.md

 The response to this call will fetch two important data that is required to be passed on your payment page.
-The first one is the `accessToken` which is required to securely initialize the ExactJS component in the payment form (`pay.html` in this sample application).
+The first one is the `accessToken` which is required to securely initialize the CSIPayJS component in the payment form (`pay.html` in this sample application).
 The second one is the `orderID` which represents the payment intent of the eCommerce customer in fulfilling their shopping order.